neuvector/docs/user/pages/13.special/02.docker/docs.md

 ---

-### Mirantis Kubernetes Engine
-Deploy to Kubernetes using the [Kubernetes Allinone](/special/kubernetes) section.

 ### Deploy to Swarm Cluster
-It’s simple to deploy NeuVector using a Swarm cluster.
-First, pull the NeuVector images using Docker UCP in the Images menu.
+To deploy NeuVector using a Swarm cluster, first pull the NeuVector images using Docker UCP in the Images menu.
 You may need to add a version number to get the latest version on Docker Hub.

 Currently, Swarm/UCP does not support the seccomp capabilities (cap_add options) or deploying in ‘privileged mode’ so the NeuVector containers will need to be deployed from the command line using docker-compose or run.
 See the sample compose files for the allinone and enforcer below.